rizzoma/rizzoma-export/docs/JSON-format.md

 * __nodes__: _array_, list of first-level replies

 ### Thread node (type="thread")
-List of replies that follow one by one
+List of replies that follow one by one.
 * __nodes__: _array_, list of child replies of the thread

 ### Reply node (type="reply")